allaccountstaken/automating_pipeline/README.md

 ## Screen Recording
 *TODO -- link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:*

-## Standout Suggestions
+## Improving the project
-It was very difficult to complete the project in the Lab, so I used my personal Azure account.
-Here are two noteworthy observations:
+It was very difficult to complete the project in the slow Lab environment, so I used my personal Azure account.
+Here are two noteworthy observations for future improvements:
 1. Authentication did not work properly, possibly because I was not able to upgrade my account to enterprise level.
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/1.1.png)
 2. It took me approximately 5 days to complete the project and I had to incur some noticeable costs.